No products in the cart.

 Trochanteric Bursitis:

-Trochanteric bursitis announces itself with its tell-tale signs: sharp pain on the outside of your hip, tenderness, swelling, and occasionally a snapping sensation when you move your hip.
-Ignoring these symptoms can lead to chronic pain, reduced mobility, and a significantly diminished quality of life.
-The importance of early treatment cannot be overstated.
+Trochanteric bursitis makes itself known with some classic signs: sharp pain or tenderness on the outer hip, swelling, and sometimes a snapping or popping sensation when you move.
+Letting these symptoms linger can lead to chronic pain and reduced mobility—so early attention really matters.

 For Hip Impingement